dostogircse171/amazon_product_scrap/README.md

 ```bash
 python manage.py createsuperuser
 ```
--Here you will need to provide username,email(optional),password etc...
+*Here you will need to provide username,email(optional),password etc...

 7. Start the development server: